 In our model, iMR540, we made important updates and refinements to various pathways based on recent literature.
-The most critical was the electron bifurcation step that has been described above as it explains the ability for this organism to grow despite the lack of additional membrane-related energy coupling sites.
-This also includes eliminating methanophenazine utilization and synthesis, which is part of the membrane bound electron transport system of the methylotrophic methanogens and absent in hydrogenotrophic methanogens (6).
-Additional changes include a corrected sulfur assimilation pathway (29), and the addition of various biosynthesis pathways for all of the unique coenzymes involved in methanogenesis (30).
+The most critical was the electron bifurcation step that has been described above as it explains the ability for this organism to grow despite the lack of a proton-exporting electron transport chain.
+This also includes eliminating methanophenazine utilization and synthesis, which is part of the membrane bound electron transport system of the methylotrophic methanogens and is absent in hydrogenotrophic methanogens (6).
+Additional features include a corrected sulfur assimilation pathway (29), and the addition of various biosynthesis pathways for all of the unique coenzymes involved in methanogenesis (30).
 We increased genome coverage and homology by employing likelihood-based gap filling, a technique that fills reaction gaps based on probability rather than on parsimony (31).
 Our reconstruction is the first manually-curated genome scale reconstruction to employ likelihood based gap filling.
-Furthermore, we expanded the scope of our reconstruction beyond stoichiometry by creating a new method to approximate overall model free energy.
+Furthermore, we expanded the scope of our reconstruction beyond stoichiometric considerations by creating a new method to approximate overall model free energy.
 This is an especially salient consideration for methanogenic archaea, which can grow close to the thermodynamic limits that support life (32).
 A well-established method of applying free energy constraints involves applying the second law of thermodynamics to metabolic models to restrict reaction directionalities in the direction of negative free energy generation (33, 34).
 Rather than apply thermodynamic constraints to every metabolic reaction, we created a method that predicts overall free energy generated during steady state growth based solely on standard free energies and effective concentrations of external metabolites.
 In combining these novel thermodynamic considerations with stoichiometric information, iMR540 provides a means to predict energetically feasible strain designs, enhancing our metabolic engineering capabilities with M. maripaludis.

 Methods